maajor/NeuralNetworkPostProcessing/NNTrainer/README.md

 -  In Unity Project Window selected your recent imported model, should be `Assets/Script/RawModel/<your-dataset-name>.json`, right click it, from the pop-up menu select "ParseFromRawModel"
 -  Add `<your-dataset-name>` to script enum "NNStyle"

 Now you should be able to select the model from NNPostProcessingEffect inspector window

+## Module